 Preserving the original architectural details as much as possible is the most important thing when you’re renovating an old house.
 Otherwise, it won’t look right.
 There are so many great features in older houses like handrails, coving around the ceilings, windows and doors that set it apart from a new build.
 The only problem is, you can’t always get replacements for those things when they need repairing because the materials aren’t available.

-Flooring is a particularly tricky one because the thin oak boards that were the standard back then aren’t readily available these days because building standards have changed quite a bit.
+Flooring is a particularly tricky one.
+This is because the thin oak boards that were the standard back then aren’t readily available now.
+Building standards have, after all, changed quite a bit.
 But don’t fear, you will still be able to find the bits you need.
 There are some great architectural salvage stores out there that strip old houses like yours.
 Those shops will probably have the materials that you need.

 There are also companies that specialize in recreating the features from period houses with new materials.
 It won’t be entirely authentic but you can’t really tell the difference when you look at it.

 The design of homes was a lot different in the past.
 These days, we build homes with relaxation spaces and practicality in mind.
 But that wasn’t always the way.
-This fact means you’ll have a lot of long, narrow corridors and lots of smaller rooms because they had a separate room for every single thing.
-You can get around it by taking out some of the walls and making the rooms larger but you’ve got to be careful.
+This fact means you’ll have a lot of long, narrow corridors and lots of smaller rooms.
+Because they had a separate room for every single thing.
+You can get around it by taking out some of the walls.
+Then you can make the rooms larger but you’ve got to be careful.

 Before you start making any plans, get a contractor to come and look and see where all of the load-bearing walls are.
 He or she can make sure that the structural integrity of the house remains safe.

 If you don’t want to do any major work like that, you’ll have to get creative.
 Forget the idea of a standard house layout.
 Instead, let the rooms dictate the layout to some extent.
 Utilize the smaller rooms as nice spaces for you to relax on your own and read a book.
 And use those larger rooms for the living areas and bedrooms.